vuedx/languagetools/packages/typecheck/readme.md

 # Typecheck

-a command line tool to check types, functionally equivalent to `tsc --noEmit` but includes .vue support.
+A command line tool to check types, functionally equivalent to `tsc --noEmit` but includes `.vue` support.

+## Support

+This package is part of [VueDX project](https://github.com/znck/vue-developer-experience), maintained by [Rahul Kadyan](https://github.com/znck).
+You can [💖 sponsor him](https://github.com/sponsors/znck) for continued development of this package and other VueDX tools.

 ## Usage

+Run `npx @vuedx/typecheck` to quickly type check your Vue project, or install and use `vuedx-typecheck` binary.

 ### Install

 ```
 npm i @vuedx/typecheck --save-dev
 ```

 ### Options

-Run ```npx @vuedx/vuedx-typecheck --help``` to see all available options:
+Run `vuedx-typecheck --help` to see all available options:

 ```
 Usage: vuedx-typecheck [directory] <options>